Requirements for Student Immunizations

 It is the policy of South Lyon Community Schools to comply with all of the guidelines for Title IX as adopted by the Department of Health, Education and Welfare.

 The District does not discriminate on the basis of sex in its educational programs, curricular and extra-curricular activities.
 The District has established a Title IX grievance process.
-Questions regarding that grievance process should be directed to the Title IX coordinator, the Assistant Superintendent of Administrative Services at 248-573-8130.
+Questions regarding that grievance process should be directed to the Title IX coordinator, the Assistant Superintendent for Administrative Services at 248-573-8130.

 Annual Advisory to Parents/ Guardians - Pest Management